Commonwealth Distance Learning Scholarships

 All candidates must also provide at least one reference.

-Please note that while holding an offer to study a programme of your choice is not a condition to be awarded the scholarship, you will also need to secure an Unconditional Offer to study a programme before you can start studying.
+Please note: while already holding an offer for an eligible programme is not a condition to be awarded the scholarship, you will require to secure an unconditional offer for an eligible programme before your studies can commence.
 We advise you to start the university application process as soon as possible.

 This is a three-step process:

-• Step one - When the CSC deadline has passed, (20th May) a list of all candidates who have met CSC criteria will be sent to the University of Edinburgh.
+• Step one - When the CSC deadline has passed, (31st of March) a list of all candidates who have met CSC criteria will be sent to the University of Edinburgh.

 • Step two - The University of Edinburgh will nominate candidates from this selection and return shortlists to the CSC.